bheisig/i-doit-cli/README.md

 ##  Install and Update

-You have several options to download (and kinda install) this script:
+You have several options to download (and kinda install) this app:

 *   Download any stable release (**recommended**)
 *   Use [PHIVE](https://phar.io/)